-AquaSnap Free: Measures all free flowing ATP in a water sample.
+AquaSnap Free: Measures all free ATP in a water sample.
 This product does not contain any surfactant and is essentially measuring all ATP in the sample from every source (except cellular sources).

 AquaSnap Total: Contains a surfactant to lyse the cellular membrane and break into intracellular ATP sources, which are then mixed with the sources in the collection tube to get a “total” count of ATP from both intracellular and extracellular sources.

 If you combine both samples and subtract Free from Total, you should get a theoretical value corresponding to the amount of ATP by cellular contamination in that water source.

 Note: The RLU value is not equivalent to a CFU result but a measure of ATP contributed by microbial cells.

 The AquaSnap Total and Free tests are designed to be used for industrial water samples eg. Cooling Tower water and where there is expected to be a high microbial count.
 Thus, the AquaSnap Total and Free should only be used where there is expected to be greater CFU count than 104 to 105 microbial cells depending on organism type.

 But what happens if you get a negative number?
 Or numbers that do not make sense.
 It could be due to several issues.

 - The water source contains a substance that is denaturing the luciferin/luciferase enzymatic mix and causing some enzymatic inhibition in one or more samples.
 Thus, lowering the amount of ATP measured.
 This could skew the sample.

 - The samples are not “mixed” properly.
 Total dissolved ATP is different in both samples.
 This can be fixed by stirring or vortexing the main water sample properly.
 For example, you have a 1 L sample from which you take your testing samples, the 1L sample should be properly vortexed to have equal parts dissolved ATP and/or bacteria in both testing samples.